ValentinoUberti/openshift-ansible-ovirt/README.md

 Pxe boot all the cluster machines and select 1 bootstrap, 3 master and all the remaing workers

-Depends on your connection speed:
+Depending on the connection speed:
   - take a coffe
   - watch a movie